What is Climb for Clean Air?

 The American Lung Association is the oldest voluntary health agency in the nation.
 We began a century ago working for cures for tuberculosis.
 Today we are dedicated to preventing and curing lung disease and promoting lung health through research, advocacy and statewide services for those with asthma and other lung disease.

 More than 33 million Americans suffer from chronic lung disease.
 Asthma alone affects 6.2 children; it affects more children than any other chronic disease.
 Every day in this country, 11 people die from severe asthma attacks.
 Few know that lung cancer is the most common cancer related death; taking more lives than breast, colon and prostate cancer combined.
 But we don't just help people with lung disease.
 Learn more >>

 Who does the money raised support?

-Money raised will be directed to so the American Lung Association of the Mountain Pacific, which serves Alaska, Idaho, Oregon, Montana, Washington, Wyoming and Hawaii to provide local programming, fund national research initiatives, prevent lung disease and promote lung health.
+Money raised will be directed to so the American Lung Association to provide local programming, fund national research initiatives, prevent lung disease and promote lung health.